gnolang/gno/tm2/pkg/amino/README.md

 )
 ```

-You can still override global registrations with local \*amino.Codec state.
+You can still override global registrations with local `*amino.Codec` state.
-This is used by genproto.P3Context, which may help development while writing
+This is used by `genproto.P3Context`, which may help development while writing
 migration scripts.
 Feedback welcome in the issues section.

 ## Unsupported types